AugmentedMode/STOP-Touching-Your-Face/README.md

 It makes use of a tensorflow.js image classifier.
 In doing so, your webcam images are processed locally on your machine and at no time is any information collected or sent externally.

+TODO: need to fix error where you turn on low battery mode outside of hour range -

 🚀 Features: <br>
   &nbsp;&nbsp;&nbsp;⭐️ Better image classifier <br>